Colouring $(P_r+P_s)$-Free Graphs: Introduction

+For a fixed integer~$k$, the $k$-{\sc Precolouring Extension} problem is to decide if a given $k$-colouring~$c'$ defined on an induced subgraph $G'$ of a graph~$G$ can be extended to a $k$-colouring~$c$ of $G$.
+Note that \textsc{$k$-Colouring} is a special case of \textsc{$k$-Precolouring Extension}, whereas the latter problem can be formulated as a special case of \textsc{List $k$-Colouring} by assigning list $\{c'(u)\}$ to every vertex~$u$ of $G'$ and list $\{1,\ldots,k\}$ to every other vertex of $G$.
+Recently, it was shown in~\cite{CSZ} that 4-{\sc Precolouring Extension}, and therefore 4-{\sc Colouring}, is polynomial-time solvable for $P_6$-free graphs.
+In contrast, the more general problem {\sc List $4$-Colouring} is \NP-complete for $P_6$-free graphs~\cite{GPS14b}.
+See Table~\ref{t-table1} for a summary of all these results.

 From Table~\ref{t-table1} we see that only the cases $k=3$, $t\geq 8$ are still open, although some partial results are known for $k$-{\sc Colouring} for the case $k=3$, $t=8$~\cite{CS}.
 The situation when $H$ is a disconnected linear forest $\bigcup P_i$ is less clear.
 It is known that for every $s\geq 1$, {\sc List 3-Colouring} is polynomial-time solvable for $sP_3$-free graphs~\cite{BGPS12b,GJPS}.
 For every graph~$H$, {\sc List $3$-Colouring} is polynomial-time solvable for $(H+P_1)$-free graphs if it is polynomially solvable for $H$-free graphs~\cite{BGPS12b,GJPS}.
-If $H=rP_1+P_5$ $(r\geq 0)$ a stronger result is known.
+If $H=rP_1+P_5$ $(r\geq 0)$, then for every integer~$k$, {\sc List $k$-Colouring} is polynomial-time solvable on $(rP_1+P_5)$-free graphs~\cite{CGKP15}.
+This result cannot be extended to larger linear forests~$H$, as {\sc List $4$-Colouring} is \NP-complete for $P_6$-free graphs~\cite{GPS14b} and {\sc List $5$-Colouring} is \NP-complete for $(P_2+P_4)$-free graphs~\cite{CGKP15}.